 - What symptoms should you be worried about?

 - Main Points

 How to treat a high temperature

-There is plenty you can do at home for your child with a fever (a high temperature of 38°C or above) while keeping a close eye out for any of the signs described later in the article that suggest you need to seek urgent advice from a health professional.
+There is plenty you can do at home when your child has a fever (a high temperature of 38°C or above), but you should keep a close eye out for any of the signs described later in the article that suggest you need to seek urgent advice from a health professional.

-Children with the following conditions should not use ibuprofen unless a doctor has specifically told you it is ok to:
+Children with the following conditions should not use ibuprofen unless a doctor has specifically told you it is ok to do so:

 - Heart, liver or kidney problems

 - Asthma triggered by non-steroidal anti-inflammatory drugs (NSAIDs)